Guadalupe, California: Geography

 Guadalupe is located in the northwestern extremity of Santa Barbara County, immediately south of the Santa Maria River.
 The landscape in the vicinity of the town is mostly flat, with the predominant land use being agriculture and oil production.
 Hills rise to the south of the town; on the other side of the hills is Vandenberg Space Force Base.
 West of town, both in Santa Barbara County and north in adjacent San Luis Obispo County, is the Guadalupe-Nipomo Dunes, a large region of dune habitat along the Pacific Ocean shore.
-Filmmakers have used this region as a setting for several films, including Cecil B. DeMille's 1923 Ten Commandments and in 1998 The Odd Couple II.
-Scenes from Pirates of the Caribbean: At World's End and Hidalgo have also been filmed here.
 The Guadalupe-Nipomo Dunes Center serves as the education and research facility for the natural area.

-According to the United States Census Bureau, the city has a total area of 1.3 sqmi, 99.60% of it land and 0.40% of it water.
+According to the United States Census Bureau, the city has a total area of 1.3 sqmi, 99.68% of it land and 0.32% of it water.
 The town consists of a tight cluster of buildings, surrounded completely by agricultural land.